ozheng1993/video2gif/README.md

 With this video2gif converter you can upload any format of video and rich media files to turn them into high quality animated GIFs.

+## Requirements
+Python 3.6+, pysimplegui,opencv-python and other common packages listed in `requirements.txt`.

 ## Installation
 1. Clone this repository
 2. Install dependencies